manavgakhar/agentception/README.md

 # Agentic App Generator

 This application uses agents to generate other agentic applications based on user requirements.
-It combines Agno for agent framework, Temporal for workflow orchestration, Streamlit for UI, and Google's Gemini API for intelligence.
+It combines Agno for agent framework, Temporal for workflow orchestration, Streamlit for UI, and Google's Gemini API for LLMs.
+It also has a Postgres Vector DB for RAG, augmenting code generation for apps.
 ## Setup

 1. Create a virtual environment: